-When the device is not selected, high frequency logic activity on the device's digital inputs is capacitively coupled through the device and produces noise on the I{OUT} pins and, subsequently, on the following circuitry.
+When the device is not selected, high frequency logic activity on the digital inputs of the device is capacitively coupled through the device and produces noise on the IOUT pins and, subsequently, on the following circuitry.
 This noise is digital feedthrough.